Recovery

 It is a function of a local government to manage recovery following an emergency affecting the community in its district (s36(b)).

-Proposed amendments to the State EM Framework establishes a four-level model that defines different levels of state support and coordination, depending on the complexity of recovery needs and capacity of the local government.
+The Model for Recovery Coordination establishes a four-level model that defines different levels of state support and coordination, depending on the complexity of recovery needs and capacity of the local government.

 For more complex events – R3 and R4 – the State Government assumes overall responsibility for recovery coordination.
 An Event Recovery Coordinator is appointed for R3 events, while an Event Recovery Controller is appointed for R4 events.
 In both cases, local governments remain responsible for leading recovery activities and engagement within their communities.